 The Company relies on third parties to conduct its clinical trials.
-If these third parties do not successfully carry out their contractual duties or meet expected deadlines, the Company may not be able to obtain regulatory approval for, or commercialize, its product candidates.
+If these third parties do not successfully carry out their contractual duties or meet expected deadlines or if the Company or these third parties do not comply with applicable regulatory requirements, the Company may not be able to obtain regulatory approval for, or commercialize, its product candidates.

 The Company relies on third-party contract research organizations to conduct clinical trials for its product candidates, and it controls only certain aspects of their activities.
 Nevertheless, the Company is responsible for ensuring that each of its studies is conducted in accordance with applicable protocol, legal, regulatory and scientific standards, and its reliance on its contract research organizations does not relieve it of its regulatory responsibilities.
-The Company and its contract research organizations will be required to comply with current good clinical practices ("cGCP") requirements, which are a collection of regulations enforced by the EMA, the FDA and comparable foreign regulatory authorities for product candidates in clinical development.
-These cGCP requirements are intended to protect the health, safety and welfare of study subjects through requirements such as informed consent, and to ensure data integrity, among other things.
-Regulatory authorities enforce these cGCP requirements through periodic inspections of trial sponsors, contract research organizations, principal investigators and study sites.
-If the Company or any of these contract research organizations fail to comply with applicable cGCP regulations, the clinical data generated in the Company's clinical trials may be deemed unreliable and the EMA, the FDA or a comparable foreign regulatory authority may require it to perform additional clinical trials before approving its marketing applications.
-Upon inspection, such regulatory authorities might determine that any of its clinical trials do not comply with cGCP regulations.
+The Company and its contract research organizations will be required to comply with good clinical practices ("GCP") requirements, and good tissue practice ("GTP") requirements which are a collection of regulations enforced by the EMA, the FDA and comparable foreign regulatory authorities for product candidates in clinical development.
+These GCP and GTP requirements are intended to protect the health, safety and welfare of study subjects through requirements such as informed consent, and to ensure data integrity, among other things.
+Regulatory authorities enforce these GCP and GTP requirements through periodic inspections of trial sponsors, contract research organizations, principal investigators and study sites.
+If the Company or any of these contract research organizations fail to comply with applicable GCP and GTP regulations, the clinical data generated in the Company's clinical trials may be deemed unreliable and the EMA, the FDA or a comparable foreign regulatory authority may require it to perform additional clinical trials before approving its marketing applications.
+Upon inspection, such regulatory authorities might determine that any of its clinical trials do not comply with GCP and GTP regulations.
 In addition, for biological products, its clinical trials must be conducted with products made under cGMP regulations and will require a large number of test subjects.
-The

-Company's failure or any failure by its contract research organizations to comply with these regulations or to recruit a sufficient number of patients may require it to repeat clinical trials, which would delay the regulatory approval process.
+The Company's failure or any failure by its contract research organizations to comply with these regulations or to recruit a sufficient number of patients may disregard the clinical data generated in such trial and require it to repeat clinical trials, which would delay the regulatory approval process.
 Moreover, the Company may be implicated or subject to civil or criminal liability if any of its contract research organizations violates fraud and abuse or false claims laws and regulations or healthcare privacy and security laws in any jurisdiction in which it conducts its trials.